 - No more taking a knife to a gun-fight – You’ll know your setup is bang-on for each race with unparalleled advice (or I’ll even do it for you with the Race package).

 Just got one race in mind?
-There’s also the Three Peaks package (running up until September – sometimes literally)!
+There’s also the Three Peaks package (the Three Peaks was cancelled in 2020, but we’ll be training for the 2021 edition from spring)!

 Please email me if you’d like to discuss your coaching needs and the packages I have on offer: email@example.com.
 I am in Southampton but have a second base in the Peak District so can easily work with clients between the two locations.